GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

   // $
 ]

+Interaural features, and especially #acr("IPD") has been successfully used in #acr("SSL") as it directly relates to the #acr("DoA").
+As @eq:ssl:background:binaural_cues:binaural_signals illustrates, the times at which each microphone of the array receives the signal differ by some short delay $tau$.
+Under ideal circumstances, meaning in the absence of reverberation and perturbations such as noise, the phase of the interaural spectrogram explicitly corresponds to the value of $tau$.

 // TODO: rephrase the following as this was originally written in the SSL chapter As explained before, one want to leverage the delays between the signals listened by each microphone.
-One of the motivation of using multiple microphones to perform Sound Source Localization is leveraging the delay at which the signal is listened
+One of the motivation of using multiple microphones to perform #acr("SSL") is leveraging the delay at which the signal is listened
 In the case of a binaural microphone system,

 @uragun_discrimination_2013 (About the #acr("ILD") feature)